 · build 60 ALICE ITS Upgrade Readout Units (fully assembled motherboards only);

-and supply them to Brookhaven National Laboratory (BNL) as components of the vertex detector for the sPHENIX experiment.
+and supply them to Brookhaven National Laboratory (BNL) as components of a future silicon vertex project.

-Detailed Detector-Specific Quality Assurance Plans (DQAP) for sPHENIX have been developed for stave and RU production.
+Detailed Detector-Specific Quality Assurance Plans (DQAP) have been developed for stave and RU production.

 Staves:

-LBNL will be the responsible organization for shipping and implementing the QA requirements for all MVTX staves delivered from CERN as well as production activities through completion of the full MVTX assembly, testing and subsequent shipment to BNL.
+LBNL will be the responsible organization for shipping and implementing the QA requirements for all ITS staves delivered from CERN

 At CERN, all relevant stave QA parameters related to the assembly, electrical bonding, metrological analysis, thermal and electrical tests of each fully assembled stave, as well as of each individual component (pixel chip, support structure, electrical substrate, etc.) will be stored in the ALICE construction database, to which BNL will be granted access for its information purposes.

 Staves will be hand-carried from CERN to LBNL with special containers being designed by LBNL and CERN engineers.
-After receiving staves, LBNL/sPHENIX personnel will perform the same ALICE ITS upgrade stave QA procedures to check the integrity of all 84 staves, and log all relevant parameters into sPHENIX database.
-Additional MVTX stave QA procedures will be developed, as necessary, if early production experience indicates they are warranted.
+After receiving staves, LBNL personnel will perform the same ALICE ITS upgrade stave QA procedures to check the integrity of all 84 staves, and log all relevant parameters into a database.
+Additional ITS stave QA procedures will be developed, as necessary, if early production experience indicates they are warranted.
 Similarly, the QA procedures listed herein may be modified or improved, as experience dictates.
-All such additions and modifications will be captured in a formal revision to the DQAP for MVTX Staves.
+All such additions and modifications will be captured in a formal revision to the DQAP for the staves.

 RUs: